modelica/newsletter/_2024-02/LetterFromTheBoard.md

 Last but certainly not least, we are now planning the [16th International Modelica Conference](https://modelica.org/news/2024-06-24-16th-modelica-conference-lucerne/):
-- September 8-10, 2025: held in Lucernce, Switzerland.
+- September 8-10, 2025, in Lucernce, Switzerland.
 Organized by the University of Lucerne and the Modelica Association.

-This will be our first visit of our conference tour to Switzerland.
-The Swiss economy is very active and succesful.
+This will be the first visit of our conference tour to Switzerland.
+The Swiss economy is very active, multifaceted and succesful.
 Many smaller, highly specialized companies are now using system simulation more intensively than before and it will be a great opportunity for mutual exchange.

 **Our community is also growing:**  we are very glad to welome two new organizational members to our association: